-Since Chile belongs to the Neotropics, the floristic conditions are completely different from those in the Mediterranean area and in California.
+Since Chile belongs to the Neotropics, the floristic conditions are completely different from those in the Mediterranean region and in California.
 Only the cultural landscape is very similar.
 The same species are grown and cultivated in the gardens.

-◘ Fig. G-19 Climate diagrams from the sagebrush area (Artemisia tridentata semi-desert): Reno, Winnemuca, and Salt Lake City (already transitioning to grasslands).

-◘ Fig. G-20 The dependence of precipitation depth (top) on relief (bottom), shown on a W-E profile through western North America at about 38°N (modified from Walter 1960).

-The hardwood area occupies the central part of Chile and connects to the arid areas in the north.
+The hardwood region occupies the central part of Chile and connects to the arid areas in the north.
 It is also present only in remnants.

 We may mention Lithraea caustica (Anacardiaceae), which causes skin rash and fever on contact, the soap bark tree Quillaja saponaria (Rosaceae), Peumus boldus (Monimiaceae) or the Lauraceae Cryptocarya and Beilschmiedia, which prefer damp ravines.
 In addition, there are a number of shrubby species.
 In a narrowly defined area northeast of Valparaiso grows the endemic palm Jubaea chilensis.
-On dry rocky sites, columnar cacti (Neoraimondia arequipensis) (◘ Fig. G-22) and the large Puya species (Bromeliaceae) are found, along with the thorny rhamnaceae Colletia and Trevoa.
+On dry rocky sites, columnar cacti (Neoraimondia arequipensis) (◘ Fig. G-22) and the large Puya species (Bromeliaceae) are found, along with the thorny Rhamnaceae Colletia and Trevoa.

-Externally, the hardleaf species of California, Chile and Australia look similar, but there are considerable differences, for example, in the fruit shapes, as ◘ Table G-2 shows.
+Externally, the sclerophyllic species of California, Chile and Australia look similar, but there are considerable differences, for example, in the fruit shapes, as ◘ Table G-2 shows.
 According to this table, there are particularly many species with fruit appendages, with spines or hooks in Australia and almost half of the species have small dry fruits, whereas in Chile and California many species also have large and fleshy fruits.
 The colour of the fleshy fruits also differs significantly, which allows conclusions to be drawn about the fruit-dispersing animals.

 The actual Matorral area is very small in terms of surface area, because the Andes drop very steeply on the Chilean side.
 The almost 7,000 m high Aconcagua is only about 100 km away from the sea coast.

-In the mountains, debris communities predominate, and the altitudinal levels are difficult to discern.
+In the mountains, debris communities predominate, and the elevational belts are difficult to discern.
 The hardwood vegetation only goes up to about 1500 m (◘ Fig. G-23).
-Shrub communities transition to the alpine stage, with the coniferous species Austrocedrus (Libocedrus) chilensis occurring in places.
+Shrub communities transition to the alpine belt, with the coniferous species Austrocedrus (Libocedrus) chilensis occurring in places.
 Widespread are alpine debris shrubs, such as Tropaeolum species, Schizanthus (a Solanaceae with zygomorphic flowers), as well as Amaryllidaceae (Alstroemeria, Hippeastrum) and Calceolaria species.